Want to download this article?

 We’ll also cover why monitoring key working capital metrics and the CCC is essential, and why looking beyond accounting definitions to Operating Working Capital provides a more practical view of business efficiency.

-Become a Certified Working Capital Expert with our accredited course Managing Working Capital
+Become a Certified Working Capital Expert with our CPD accredited course Managing Working Capital

 Working Capital, also referred to as Net Working Capital (NWC), represents the capital a company has available to meet its short-term financial obligations.